 - Dry eye.
-When muscles don't fire properly, blinking is tough.
-Some people with Parkinson's disease don't blink frequently enough, and their eyes feel dry and gritty.
+When muscles do not fire properly, blinking is tough.
+Some people with Parkinson's disease do not blink frequently enough, and their eyes feel dry and gritty.

 Parkinson's disease can develop due to family history, but Parkinson's News Today suggests that risk can rise due to:

 - Head injuries.
 When you have a blow to the head, your body responds with swelling.
 It's meant to keep broken parts still and in place, but it can put great pressure on your nerves.
 Parkinson's risk rises in the months or years after the event.

 - Toxin exposure.
 Herbicides, fungicides, and insecticides can harm your nerves, and that can lead to Parkinson's disease.

 - Age.
 The condition typically develops in people in middle age.